jdlogan0/chordclash-dev-portfolio/README.md

 ## Player Input

-My unfamiliarity with Unreal made it really hard for me to figure out player input.
+My unfamiliarity with Unreal made it difficult for me to figure out player input.
 I was trying to control regular actors with keys the the same way you would with pawns, and I couldn't tell why code that looked exactly the same as tutorials wasn't working.

 I finally made the NoteSpawner into a pawn, and everything fell into place up until I transitioned from my test project into the actual project.
 Since we had a set camera in the real game, the camera switching after the NoteSpawner was possessed posed a problem.
 There weren't clear answers for stopping this automatic switch, despite it feeling like something that should be a simple toggle, so I decided to make the NoteSpawner back into a regular actor and handle input a different way.
 Instead of the NoteSpawner directly firing off events from action mapping, the level blueprint does.
 It then uses a reference to NoteSpawner to call a function that handles the input.